-The Company manages its capital to ensure that entities in the Company will be able to continue as going concerns while maximising the return to stakeholders through the optimisation of the debt and equity balance (refer note 2.1 (b)).
+The Company manages its capital to ensure Company will be able to continue as going concerns while maximising the return to stakeholders through the optimisation of the debt and equity balance.
 The capital structure of the Company consists of net debt (borrowings offset by cash and bank balances) and total equity of the Company.